 - Price point is high

-Sézane isn’t cheap, but it’s also not luxury pricing like Chanel or Burberry.
-Here’s what you can expect:
+Sézane isn’t cheap, but it’s not Chanel either.
+Here’s what to expect:

 Does Sézane fit curvy women?